alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 Your username will be in the format `firstname.lastname` – you will see this mentioned again later in this document, on its own, or together with the Turing safe haven domain, as `firstname.lastname@turingsafehaven.ac.uk`.

- :warning: If you have a hyphenated lastname, or surnames, or long family name, your username will (usually!) have been set with `lastname` as the second part of your surname.
+ **NOTE:** If you have a hyphenated lastname, or surnames, or long family name, your username will (usually!) have been set with `lastname` as the second part of your surname.
 Please check in with the DSG team if you are having any issues with your username.

 You will have to (1) set a password and (2) configure MFA before you are able to log in to the safe haven.